fallen-icarus/cardano-swaps/README.md

 to 3/2), the contract requires that 3 DUST are deposited for every 2 ADA removed from the swap address.
 Ratios of DUST:ADA >= 3/2 will pass, while ratios < 3/2 will fail.

-Since all prices are askedAsset/offeredAsset, asset2 is being offered in `forwardPrice` and asset1 is being offered in `reversePrice`.
+Since all prices are askedAsset/offeredAsset, asset2 is being offered in `asset2Price` and asset1
+is being offered in `asset1Price`.

 When engaging in swaps, it is only necessary that the desired swap ratio is met; **not all assets in the UTxO must be swapped.** For example, if there is 100 ADA in a swap requesting 2:1 for DUST, a